What is business email compromise?

 How much does business email compromise cost?

 BEC attack frequency doubled in 2023.
-That has led to increase costs to the organizations that are being attacked.
+That has led to increased costs to the organizations that are being attacked.
 According to FBI IC3 data, the average cost of a successful business email compromise attack is over $125,000.

 Why is business email compromise (BEC) protection important?